Menu Main body content

 Expertise

 As a centre of excellence, we have many resources available to amputees and their families on living with amputation.
 Our expertise covers a range of topics, including limb care and hygiene, back pain, gait, phantom limb pain, driving and employment.
-Our information is gathered through participation in prosthetic trials, conferences such as the Military and Veteran Health Research Forum, international prosthetic conferences and involvement in both national and international professional associations.
+Our information is gathered through participation in prosthetic trials, conferences such as the Canadian Institute for Military and Veteran Health Research Forum, international prosthetic conferences, and involvement in both national and international professional associations.

-Working in a consultative role, our expertise is also shared with Veterans Affairs Canada and the Department of National Defence to ensure war amputees receive the services and artificial limbs they need, and other support such as home/vehicle adaptations and daily living aids, now and in the future.
+Working in a consultative role, our expertise is also shared with VAC and DND to ensure war amputees receive the services and artificial limbs they need, as well as other support such as home/vehicle adaptations and daily living aids, now and in the future.

 Advocacy